goblinchess/GoblinChessChromiaBackend/README.md

 ## 📚 Technical Documentation
 ### Entity Relationship diagram
-Chromia is unique among blockchain platforms since it builds on database tables.
+Chromia is unique among blockchain platforms since it builds on database tables, called "entities".
+There are also "structs", and "enums" which work just like in other programming languages.
 This is the ER-diagram for this game for example.

 ![Entity Relationship Diagram](doc/img/rell_er.png)